10up/actions-wordpress/README.md

 Whenever you tag a new version of your plugin on GitHub, your changes will be committed to both `trunk` and the appropriate `tags` subfolder in your WordPress.org plugin repository.

 ## Planned
-* Building a production-ready version into a `stable` branch
+* Building a production-ready version into a `stable` branch or other location of choice.

+## Ideas
+* Generate hook docs into a Markdown file that can be published into a subfolder, GitHub wiki, and/or `gh-pages` branch.

 ## Contributing
 Want to help?
 Check out our [contributing guidelines](CONTRIBUTING.md) to get started.